From 2021 to 2022, the overall cost of Chile’s imported products grew by 14.8% from $95.2 billion in 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of electronics-related imports among Chilean businesses and consumers.

-See also Chile’s Top Trading Partners, Chile’s Top 10 Exports and Top South American Export Countries
+See also Chile’s Top Trading Partners, Chile’s Top 10 Exports, Brazil’s Top 10 Exports and Top South American Export Countries

-International Monetary Fund, Exchange Rates selected indicators (National Currency per U.S. dollar, period average).
-Accessed on March 2, 2021
+International Monetary Fund, Exchange Rates selected indicators (Domestic Currency per U.S. dollar, period average).
+Accessed on April 16, 2023